-13. Are There Penalties for Early Distribution from a Roth IRA?
+12. Are There Penalties for Early Distribution from a Roth IRA?

 As indicated above, earnings on your contributions, as well as amounts contributed to a Roth IRA as a rollover from a Traditional IRA, that are distributed before certain events are subject to various taxes.
-Please see IRS Publication 590 for further information about Roth IRA rules and restrictions.

-14. What if I Engage in a Prohibited Transaction?
+13. What if I Engage in a Prohibited Transaction?